tcj2001/bitunix-automated-crypto-trading/README.md

 - Access the web interface:
    - Open your browser and navigate to `http://localhost:8000` or `http://your_server_ip:8000`
    - Log in with your credentials (currenly user is admin and password is your_password in env file)
-   - display charts for all timeframes (1m, 5m, 15m, 1h, 1d) on a single page with all indicators
+   - display charts for all timeframes (1m, 5m, 15m, 1h, 1d) on a single page with all indicators when you click charts button
    - edit the config file directly from the app
+   - display the log messages in amodal window by clicking the message bar

 - Monitor your positions and trades:
    - Real-time portfolio value
    - Open positions